harrygfox/training/website-in-a-day/README.md

 - Your code may be fancy, your website may look beautiful, but if nobody, not even you can come back to it and make changes: you're a bloomin' liability.

 #### Don't Stop Learnin'
 - Push the boundaries of what's possible.
-Be creative: the only limitation is your own engenuity!
+Be creative: the only limitation is your own ingenuity!

 ## Introduction